jasonmaster/ArchInstaller/README.md

     INSTALL_BACKUP_APPS=0

 `gnome-desktop.sh` can be run multiple times.
-It will not re-install anything that is already, so subsequent runs are quicker.
+It will not re-install anything that is already present, so subsequent runs are quicker.

 # Limitations